hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 ## Features

-The features are explained in sections below.
-This is a mile-high summary of them:
+Even though the features are explained in the sections below, this is a mile-high summary of them:

 - Ranks queries using multiple criteria
 - Can log query executions